 Tapping into Books That Speak Your Language

-Being human is about feeling seen and hearing from the advice of others who are in or have been in the situation you are in.
+Being human is about feeling seen and hearing the advice of others who are in or have been in the situation you are in.
 I’ve leaned on dog-eared and digital downloads that speak to my soul.
-The truth does hurt sometimes, but it is needed all the time, to strightenup and fly right, if tough love is warranted.
+The truth does hurt sometimes, but it is needed all the time to straighten up and fly right, if tough love is warranted.

-Parenting books can be your secret sauce to something special, don’t sleep on them.
-They come highly recommended from real parents and experts alike.
+Parenting books can be your secret sauce to something special; don’t sleep on them.
+They come highly recommended from real parents and experts alike, offering insights into crafting a parenting plan, custody schedules, and even an 80/20 custody split.
 You never know.
 One good book can take away all your confusion and offer new rituals.

 Parenting Resources For Dads